Select Page

-Water in the Changing Coastal Environment of Delaware
+An Investigation of Saltwater Intrusion in the Complex Coastal Environment of Delaware (“WiCCED Salt”)

 WiCCED is a multi-institution project in partnership with National Science Foundation and the State of Delaware aimed at assessing major threats to Delaware’s water quality, and developing viable technological and policy solutions for meeting the challenges imposed by them.